 - Create New Stories based on newly identified Stakeholder needs

-Paula and the Team review the current state of the Product Backlog.
-They refine the User Stories by discussing the context for a desired product feature and what kind of value it is meant to give the user.
-They follow this with a discussion about how to best deliver that value.
-This solves the previous problem they had with the User Stories lacking a clearly defined ‘Why’ statement.
-It also gives the Development Team the needed context and clarity to provide accurate and useful estimates, since they have now been part of the discussion.
+Paula and the Team review the current list of items in the Product Backlog.
+They clarify the User Stories by discussing the context for a desired product feature and what kind of value it is meant to give the user.
+Taking the time to discuss each User Story solves the earlier problem of bad User Stories which lacked a clear ‘Why’ statement.
+It also gives the whole Scrum Team the needed context and clarity to provide useful estimates.
 ScrumMaster Steve’s guidance toward having this backlog refinement session, instead of blindly launching into Sprint Planning, has been a huge help.

-The topmost items are estimated by the Development Team, appropriately split (1, 2, or 3 Story Points in size), and have at least two or three Acceptance Criteria associated with them.
+The topmost items are estimated by the Developers and split into a digestible size (i.e. small or 1, 2, or 3 Story Points).
+In addition, they have at least two or three Acceptance Criteria associated with them.

-But in order for a User Story to be useful, it must also be specific and focused.
-Further down in the Product Backlog there is a Story: “As a Julia (a Real Estate Agent and Frequent book buyer), I want to be able to buy a gift card to thank a fantastic recent client.”
+About a third of the way down in the Product Backlog there is a Story: “As a Julia (a Real Estate Agent and Frequent book buyer), I want to be able to buy a gift card to thank a fantastic recent client.”
 The estimate on this one is 20, so it’s agreed that they need to split this User Story.

 As the Scrum Team discusses the Story, they ask Paula several questions for clarification: